Svensmark/SOFT2022-Math-Exam/README.md

 ## 8. Construction and use of regular expressions and finite state automata

+**Definition of Regular Expressions (RegEx):** Regular expressions allow us to check a string of characters for matches, to make sure that it conforms to a pattern to that regular expression.

 ## 9. Logical equivalence, De Morgan's laws, contradictions and tautologies